SophieBarriault/O.R.I.O.N.-Operational-Responsive-Intelligence-Observation-Network-/README.md

 - **What is O.R.I.O.N.?**

   + O.R.I.O.N.
-(Operational Responsive Intelligent Omni-Assistant Nexus) is a Python-based desktop voice assistant inspired by J.A.R.V.I.S.
+(Operational Responsive Intelligence Observation Network) is a Python-based desktop voice assistant inspired by J.A.R.V.I.S.
 It combines voice activation, natural language understanding via Hugging Face models, and a responsive GUI to perform tasks and respond intelligently to user queries.

 - **What can O.R.I.O.N. do?**